octobercms/docs/user-guide/quickstart/editor/understanding-themes.md

 2. Click the **Activate** button next to it.
 3. Confirm the activation.

 Your site is now using your new blank theme.
-If you visit the frontend right now, you will see a blank page — that is expected.
+If you visit the frontend right now, you will see a blank page.
+That is expected.
 We haven't created any pages yet.

 ::: aside
 The demo theme is still installed and you can switch back to it at any time.
 Switching themes does not delete anything.